Raat Bhar: Development

 Music for the song is composed and arranged by Sajid–Wajid, where percussion is played by Nitin Shankar and guitar played by Kalyan Barua.
 The song was recorded at Geet Audio Craft Studio by Abani Tanti and Ashok Honda Studio by Shakeel Ahmed.
 Abhijit Vaghani programmed the soundtrack where Suzanne D'Mello is credited as a backup vocalist.
 The video for the song was shot in Karjat for three days and was the last song shot from the movie.
 Audio for the song was recorded seven months prior to video shoot.
 The song had no specific choreography.

 Critical reception

-Raat Bhar song was acclaimed by the critics despite its similarities between Mukhtasar song.
-The song was picked as the best of the album by many critics.